manjupaul/manjupaul.github.io/source/_posts/User-Centered-Design-Testing.md

 - persona
 - actor
 ---
 In the last decade `Use cases` were often used elaborate the requirements, but with Agile, `User stories` are used as a replacement.
 Now the trend is changing, the whole fuss is about User Centered Design.
-In this post I will be throwing out few thought on how Testers should change their thinking process.
+In this post I will be throwing out few thought on how Testers should adapt to this paradigm shift.

 - A use case narrates what system does or must do as a response to an actor's action.
 - User stories are short, simple descriptions of a feature(or requirement) told from the perspective of the person who desires the new capability.